 We are using two software to achieve Mac OS like a screenshot on Windows.
 First is Photoshop, which is a paid software & it allows you to add drop shadows as per your preference.
 While the other is Greenshot, a free software, but its features are limited and it won’t allow you to adjust the drop shadow effect on your screenshot.
 So do keep this in mind.

 Ways to take Mac OS-like screenshots in Windows:

 METHOD 1- Using Photoshop: A popular photo manipulation program for Windows by Adobe Software

 - First of all, take a regular screenshot on your windows machine & save it as an image file.
-If you don’t know how to take a screenshot on Windows then follow our guide on various ways to take a screenshot on Windows.

 - Once you have saved the screenshot, open that image in Adobe Photoshop.
 You can open your image either by dragging it into Adobe Photoshop or simply right click on the image & select ‘Adobe Photoshop‘ from the ‘Open With‘ menu.